Queensland. The state for business.

 Queensland is the place for innovation, enterprise and industry.
 With a strong and diverse economy, Queensland has all the competitive advantages making it the best location to invest and grow your business.

 With an abundance of natural resources, the state has ready access to raw materials supported by comprehensive transport networks and infrastructure.
 Queensland's skilled workforce is equipped to sustain emerging industries, and the support of world-class universities and training institutes will ensure the supply of future workforce needs.
 Additionally, Queensland boasts an unrivalled proximity to the high-growth markets of the Asia-Pacific, and is home to an enviable lifestyle with a competitive cost of living.

 The Queensland Government is unashamedly pro-business with a stable and supportive policy and regulatory regime.
-Queensland offers the lowest payroll tax rate in Australia, has economic commercial and industrial property costs, and low workers' compensation premiums.
+Queensland offers one of the lowest payroll tax rates in Australia, has economic commercial and industrial property costs, and low workers' compensation premiums.

 These benefits create endless opportunities across a range of sectors making Queensland the future of Australian business.

 To register your interest to receive more information on release, please contact the Investment Attraction team.